 Visual checking on marks.

-Although it is not easy to discern substantial differences in gold pieces, taking a closer look can help you distinguish between fake and real gold.
+Although it is challenging to discern substantial differences in gold pieces, a closer look can help you distinguish between fake and real gold.
 A careful person can identify which component is authentic or counterfeit.

-- A piece of real gold-polished jewelry usually has markings on it, indicating its fineness or karat.
-Through a magnifying glass, you can observe the bracelet's fineness or karat rating.
-The ratings help to guide the buyer on then jewelry to know if it's genuine.
+- A piece of authentic gold-polished jewelry usually has markings, indicating its fineness or karat.
+You can observe the bracelet's fineness or karat rating through a magnifying glass.
+The ratings help to guide the buyer on the jewelry and let them know if it's genuine.
 However, some authentic old jewelry may lose their ratings through wear.
-But do not incline only on this criterion since many fake gold bracelets have imitating markings.
+However, do not confine to this criterion since many fake gold bracelets have imitating markings.

-- Moreover, discoloration is another aspect you should consider when choosing the best seal.
-Discoloration marks, especially around the edges where there is higher friction, indicate that you have a piece of gold-coated jewelry that will lose its aesthetic value.
+Discoloration is another aspect you should consider when choosing the best seal.
+Discoloration marks, especially around the edges with higher friction, indicate that you have a piece of gold-coated jewelry that will lose its aesthetic value.
 A genuine piece of gold usually maintains its lusciousness and shiny color.
-Therefore, if you see a piece with discoloration, know that is another metal form coated in yellow-gold.
+Therefore, if you see a piece with discoloration, know that it is another metal form coated in yellow gold.

-- Currently, fake jewelry has been designed through artistic expertise to make it look like real gold.
+Fake jewelry has been designed with artistic expertise to look like real gold.
 The scratch test helps to differentiate real gold from gold-coated jewelry.
-If you scratch a gold-plated metal on a surface, its actual definition will show in a few minutes.
+If you scratch a gold-plated metal on a surface, its definition will show in a few minutes.
 Genuine gold jewelry holds its appearance if you rub it on the surface.

 Bite Test

 - Gold is a malleable metal.
 If you bite your jewelry and show some signs of teeth, then that is a real piece.
-However, you have to bite with caution because you may damage the entire item.
+However, you must bite cautiously because you may damage the entire item.
 Mostly, gold-coated jewelry is made of hard metals that cannot bend; you may end up damaging your teeth.

 Magnet test

-- The most straightforward test to ascertain if you have a real gold seal or not is by using a stronger magnet.
-We all know that gold is a non-magnetic metal; therefore, if you get the magnet closer, and the jewelry gets attracted, you have the wrong piece.
-However, if it does not get attracted, you should also be cautious since other non-magnetic metals are used in imitation jewelry.
+The most straightforward test to ascertain if you have a real gold seal is to use a stronger magnet.
+We all know that gold is a non-magnetic metal; therefore, if you get the magnet closer and the jewelry attracts it, you have the wrong piece.
+However, if it does not attract it, you should also be cautious since other non-magnetic metals are used in imitation jewelry.

 Density test